03stevensmi/VapourSynthColab/README.md

 A Google Colab notebook set up for both conventional and machine learning-based video processing.
 Run ESRGAN or MXNet models, OpenCL and CUDA filters, and CPU filters on video frames simultaneously in VapourSynth scripts, or use VapourSynth filters to pre/post process videos for other ML Colab projects, and do it all in the cloud for free.

+[UPDATED]:
+I have fixed this colab and updated the links.
+I have not tested this as of yet but there should be no issues.

 ![Colab1.png](https://raw.githubusercontent.com/AlphaAtlas/VSSH-Wiki-Images/master/images/Colab1.PNG)
 ![Colab2.png](https://raw.githubusercontent.com/AlphaAtlas/VSSH-Wiki-Images/master/images/Colab2.PNG)

 Basic usage:
 * Log in to Google, open the notebook: https://colab.research.google.com/github/03stevensmi/VapourSynthColab/blob/master/VapourSynthColab.ipynb
-* Run the "Check GPU" and "Run This at Startup" cells.
+* Run the "Check GPU".
+* After "Check GPU", Make sure to first run the 3 new cells before setup.
+(THIS IS IMPORTANT).
+* Now run the "Setup" cells.
 * Run the cell with the example VapourSynth script, or load your own video and edit it.
 * Run the "Preview Options" cell to test the script.
 * Generate the preview in the preview cell.